The Radio Television & Hobbies 5-Inch Television Receiver.

 The 5BP1 is the RMA number for what was originally the 1802-P1.
 Both type numbers appear stamped on some WW2 era tubes.

 RCA first announced the 1802-P1 in November 1938, along with the 1802-P4.
 Both tubes are identical except for phosphor.
 The P1 being medium persistence green, and the P4 being medium persistence white.
 The 1802-P4 was used in two of the first RCA television sets released in time for the New York World's Fair in 1939.
 These were models TT5 and TRK5.
+The 1802-P4 became the 5BP4 under the RMA numbering system.
 Other manufacturers also used the 1802-P4, and some such as Meissner with their 10-1153 television kit, offered the option of the 1802-P1 with its sharper picture.
 Some details of these sets can be seen here.

 This was one of the 1939 advertisements announcing the introduction of the 1802 cathode ray tubes.